hornos/gridhowto/README.md

     bin/ping admin@root

+Intra root server logins need a passwordless root key.
+This key is used only for and to the root servers.
+External root or passwordless login is not allowed.
+Generate the root key by:

+    ssh-keygen -C "root key" -f keys/nopass

+The `ssh_server` playbook included in `secure` installs this key on the root server.
+You can reinstall the SSH key by:

+    bin/play @@root ssh_server --tags key

 By securing the server you lock out root.
 Only admin is allowed to login with keys thereafter:

     bin/play @@root secure